 For reduction firing, the flue is dampened to control the draft and create the reduction atmosphere.
 The MR-750 burner has an adjustable plate that I set to an opening of 1/2 inch and do not change.
 In some kilns, the burner plates are closed down to restrict the primary air causing incomplete fuel combustion and the reduction atmosphere.
 Closing the burner plate is not necessary with the TDI Kiln as flue dampening provides more precise and repeatable control.

-For the initial firings in a new TDI conversion, I make a bunch of quick boring pots mostly around 8” tall.
+For the initial firings in a new TDI conversion, I suggest making a bunch of quick boring pots mostly around 6” to 8” tall, which will provide about 3 levels of ware.
 I try to have the kiln around 3/4ths filled.
 The kiln heats up faster for lighter loads and as a result, less propane pressure is required to get the same temperature per hour increases than in a heavily loaded kiln.
-So, 3/4ths full is a good mid-point.
+So, 3/4 full is a good mid-point in establishing base propane pressure/flue-dampening numbers.

-The photo below is an initial test load on my last TDI conversion.
+The photo following is an initial test load on my 2021 TDI conversion.
 Mass-wise it is almost 3/4 full.
-I included some pots fired in a previous Cone 10 initial test firing just to provide some additional mass.
-I’ll use pots from the lower shelves in a prior test firing since the glaze is often not fully developed and place them near the top.
+I included some poor pots already fired just to provide some additional mass.

-I use only a couple of glazes in the test firings on Laguna 900, a dark iron-rich clay.
-They are old glazes that provide good feedback on both reduction and temperature.
+I use only a couple of glazes in the test firings on Laguna 900, a dark iron-rich clay that shows well the effects of reduction.
+They are known glazes that provide good feedback on both reduction and temperature.
 Two come from Digitalfire.com, the G2571A - Cone 10 Silky Dolomite Matte Base Glaze and the GR10-E Ravenscrag/Alberta Slips Celadon Green.
 The Dolomite Matt is a good indicator of temperature and will get nice and glossy at the high end of Cone 10.
 The Celadon Green is thicker than a traditional celadon with a deep forest green color and is a good indicator of the extent of reduction.
 Neither will run off the pot if it gets a bit too hot.

 Basically, what one should use are well-known simple glazes that provide a high degree of reliability.
 Dark clays are good as one can ascertain the level of body reduction being done.